SysCV/shift-detection-tta/docs/dataset_prepare.md

 # build and install our Docker image
 docker build -t shift_dataset_decompress .

-# run the container (the mode is set to "hdf5")
+# run the container (the mode is set to "tar")
-docker run -v <path/to/data>:/data -e MODE=hdf5 shift_dataset_decompress
+docker run -v <path/to/data>:/data -e MODE=tar shift_dataset_decompress
-Here, <path/to/data> denotes the root path under which all tar files will be processed recursively.
+# Here, <path/to/data> denotes the root path under which all tar files will be processed recursively.
 The mode and number of jobs can be configured through environment variables MODE and JOBS.
 ```

 The folder structure will be as following after your run these scripts: